bmlt-enabled/bmlt-server/installation/README.md

 ## Initial Log In

 Now you should be able to go to the website for your new server (which might be at a URL like `https://bmlt.myregion.org/main_server/`).
 Log in as user `serveradmin` password `change-this-password-first-thing`.
-As the initial password suggests (not very subtly), first go to the `Account` tab and change the password to something unique for your BMLT root server.
+As the initial password suggests (not very subtly), first go to the `Account` tab and change the password to something unique for your BMLT server.

 ## Adding Users and Service Bodies